copasi/model_replicator/UserManual.md

 ### Chemical synapses

 This type of connection is intended for electrophysiological models of neurons where the membrane potential is an explicit variable and the neurons are connected through chemical synapses.
+The base model should be of the Hodgkin-Huxley type where the variable to connect should be the one representing membrane potential.
+The connection is specified using `--s variable` or `--ode-synaptic variable`, where `variable` is the name of the variable representing the membrane potential (often called *V* in many such models).

+This type of connection can only be used with variables that are of type `ode` (*i.e.* explicit ODEs, called "rate rules" in SBML), and these can be either *species* or *global quantities*.
+The connections must be defined by a network file of type `digraph` (directed graph, where the edges are unidirectional and specified with `->`).
+This cannot be used with the 2D and 3D array topologies.

 Chemical synapses involve the release of a neurotransmitter by a presynaptic neuron (caused by an action potential), its diffusion across the synapse, binding to a receptor in the postsynaptic neuron, finally triggering an action potential in the postsynaptic neuron.
 Chemical synapses have the properties of being directional and depending on the diffusion, binding, and release or degradation of the neurotransmitter.
 [Destexhe *et al.* (1994)](https://doi.org/10.1162/neco.1994.6.1.14) published a simple kinetic model of chemical synapses that still provides a reallistic reproduction of the phenomenon.
 Under this approach, each synapse requires only one one extra variable: an ODE representing the proportion of bound postsynaptic neurotransmitter receptor.
 In a chemical synapse of neuron_i to neuron_j, where the membrane potential of neuron_i is *V<sub>i</sub>* and of neuron_j is *V<sub>j</sub>*, the proportion of bound receptor at neuron_j, *br<sub>i,j</sub>* is governed by the following differential equation: